apache/phoenix-site/site/source/src/site/markdown/upgrading.md

 fix a bug or provide a new feature.
 This upgrade will occur automatically the first time a newly upgraded client connects to the newly upgraded server.
 It is **required** that the server-side jar be upgraded first across your entire cluster, before any clients are upgraded.
-An older client will work with a newer server jar when the minor version is different, but not visa versa.
+An older client (two minor versions back) will work with a newer server jar when the minor version is different, but not visa versa.
 In other words, clients do not need to be upgraded in lock step with the server.
+However, as the server version moves forward, the client version should move forward as well.
+This allows Phoenix to evolve its client/server protocol while still providing clients sufficient time to upgrade their clients.

-As of the 4.3 release, a mix of clients on different minor release versions is supported (note that prior releases required all clients to be upgraded at the same time).
-Another improvement as of the 4.3 release is that an upgrade may be done directly from one minor version to any other higher minor version (prior releases required an upgrade to each minor version in between).
+As of the 4.3 release, a mix of clients on different minor release versions is supported as well (note that prior releases required all clients to be upgraded at the same time).
+Another improvement as of the 4.3 release is that an upgrade may be done directly from one minor version to another higher minor version (prior releases required an upgrade to each minor version in between).

 ##Major Release
 Upgrading to a new major release may require downtime as well as potentially the running of a migration script.
 Additionally, all clients and servers may need to be upgraded at the same time.
 This will be determined on a release by release basis.

+##Release Notes
+Specific details on issues and their fixes that may impact you may be found [here](release_notes.html).